jcfaracco/xpysom-dask/Readme.md

 How to use it
 ---------------------

 The module interface is similar to [MiniSom](https://github.com/JustGlowing/minisom.git).
-In the following only the basics of the usage are reported, for an overview of all the features, please refer to the original MiniSom examples you can refer to: https://github.com/JustGlowing/minisom/tree/master/examples
+In the following only the basics of the usage are reported, for an overview of all the features, please refer to the original MiniSom examples you can refer to: https://github.com/JustGlowing/minisom/tree/master/examples (you can find the same examples also in this repository but they have not been updated yet).

 In order to use XPySom you need your data organized as a Numpy matrix where each row corresponds to an observation or as list of lists like the following: